3 Lab 3: Working with vector attributes

 Does the Miles to Km proportion you calculated seem right?

-Tip: if you want to rename an attribute, create a new one with the new name and just use the name of the old one as the expression on the Field Calculator.
-It will copy all values to the new attribute.
+Tip: if you want to rename an attribute, create a new one with the new name and just enter the name of the old one as the expression on the Field Calculator.
+It will simply copy all values from the old to the new attribute.
 Then remove the old one.

 1. We will continue working with this data in the next lab.
 If you want to keep your project, this is the best way to do it: on your computer’s file explorer, find the root folder for the project (lab_3, or whatever you have named it as).
 Then right click on it and select (on Windows) Compress to Zip file.
 That will create a new zipfile of the folder contents, with the same name as the folder.
 Then you can copy this zip file to your OneDrive folder or to an external drive.